 A medically fragile individual is one who has a medically complex condition characterized by multiple, significant medical problems that require extended care.
-Medically fragile individuals may require one or more of the following services/aids:
+Medically fragile individuals require most or all of the following services/aids:

 - Use of home monitoring equipment;

 - IV therapy;

 - Ventilator or tracheotomy care;

 - Feeding tube and nutritional support;

 - Frequent respiratory care;

 - Medication administration;

 - Catheter care;

 - Frequent positioning needs;

 - Special accommodations such as specially equipped vehicles or medical devices in order to attend school.